auriml/PHARMA_CV/README.md

 - **Classes.py:**
 > Class patient has attributes 'patient_id', 'age', 'gender', 'events=L(Event)'.

 > Each Event has attributes 'start_date', 'end_date', 'event_type', 'event_value', 'health_dep=L(12 health departments)'.
-Any clinical information is modeled as an Event and hence inherits from it.
-There are the following type of events which expand with their own attributes:
+All clinical information is modeled as an Event and hence inherits from it.
+Each type of events expands with their own attributes.
+Events can be of any of the fhe following types:
 >> State Admission (in hospital)

 >> State Bed (any hospital service)